What is the Main Street Program

 What is Main Street?
 Main Street is a city's Historic Downtown District.
 Elgin's Historic Downtown District includes 14 city blocks of commercial and industrial buildings.
 Most of these buildings are constructed of locally produced brick and were erected between 1872 and 1947.
 Since 1990, private property owners, business owners, and the public sector have invested approximately $12 million in the downtown area.
 The Elgin Main Street Program provides a variety of assistance to building owners.

 These buildings are occupied by a variety of businesses from banks and insurance to retail and restaurants.
-The Strategic Plan for Main Street is available here.
+The Main Street Work Plan is available here.
 Check out the Downtown Shopping Guide for places you can visit and watch our Community Calendar for a variety of events promoted by the Main Street Program.

 Learn more about available Business Assistance through the Economic Development Corporation.